Free tool

 How the uptime calculation works

-An SLA (service level agreement) promises a percentage of availability.
-The SLA calculator above converts that percentage into the downtime budget it allows, and the uptime calculator direction converts measured downtime back into an availability percentage.
-The same two formulas power both.
+An SLA (service level agreement) commits to a percentage of availability.
+Run it through the SLA calculator above and you get the downtime budget that percentage allows.
+Go the other way, feed in real downtime, and the uptime calculator returns an availability percentage.
+Two formulas do all of it.

 Reading an SLA: the fine print

 The measurement window matters.
-99.9% measured monthly allows 43 minutes 50 seconds each month.
-The same 99.9% measured yearly allows one single outage of almost 9 hours, as long as the rest of the year is clean.
-Monthly windows are stricter and are what most SaaS providers use.
+Measure 99.9% by the month and you get 43 minutes 50 seconds each month.
+Measure the same 99.9% by the year and one outage of nearly 9 hours can pass, provided the rest of the year stays clean.
+Monthly windows bite harder, and that is what most SaaS providers run on.

 An SLA is a refund policy, not a guarantee.
-Breaching it usually earns you service credits, not the revenue or trust an outage cost.
-That is why teams track their real availability themselves instead of relying on the provider's own reporting, and why a quick is-it-down check from outside your own network is the first step of any incident.
+Break it and you typically collect service credits, never the revenue or the trust the outage burned through.
+So teams measure their own availability rather than take the provider's reporting at face value, and a quick is-it-down check from outside your own network is where most incidents start.

 Choosing a target you can keep

-Whatever the target, the budget only helps if you know when it starts burning.
-Detection time counts against the same budget as repair time: with 30-second checks you lose at most half a minute before the alert fires, while with 5-minute checks a single undetected outage can burn through an entire 99.99% monthly budget (4 minutes 23 seconds) before anyone knows.
+Whatever target you set, the budget is useless unless you notice when it starts draining.
+Detection eats into the same budget as the repair.
+Check every 30 seconds and you forfeit half a minute at most before the alert lands.
+Check every 5 minutes and one quiet outage can chew through an entire 99.99% monthly budget (4 minutes 23 seconds) before anyone is the wiser.

-And when an incident does land, what users see matters as much as how fast you fix it: a public status page answers "is it just me?" before support tickets pile up, and our error guides explain the 502s and timeouts your visitors are staring at in the meantime.
+When an incident does hit, what users see counts every bit as much as your repair speed.
+A public status page answers the "is it just me?" question before the support queue fills up, and our error guides walk through the 502s and timeouts your visitors are staring at while you work.

 Frequently asked questions